beccasaurus/Requestor/README.markdown

     // response.Body    will be ""
     // response.Headers will be an empty Dictionary<string,string>

+#### Loading saved responses

+An easy way to record HTTP responses and then use them as fake responses in Requestor is to use curl:

+    $ curl -i http://google.com/ > google_home_page

+This saves the Status, Headers, and Body of the request.

+You can easily load this file into a Response with `Response.FromHttpResponse`:

+    Requestor.Global.FakeResponse("GET", "http://www.google.com/", Response.FromHttpResponse(ReadFile("google_home_page")));

+    new Requestor().Get("http://www.google.com/"); // gives you the full response, including headers

 #### Limiting the number of times your response will be used

 If you want to make sure that your fake response is only used once (or N number of times):